black-wyvern-dev/MDS-Marketplace-Contract/README.md

 Get user PDA info for traders.
 This will show user escrow balance and traded volume info.
 - `address` is the trader wallet address

+### transfer
+Transfer NFT from Sender wallet or it's listed Escrow Account to the Recipient.
+- `address` is the NFT mint address
+- `recipient` is the recipient wallet address

 ### list
 List NFT for sale as Seller.
 - `address` is the NFT mint address